-- that are determined medically necessary, and - that are listed in our plan's Benefits Chart (refer to Chapter 4 of your Member Handbook) and - that you get by following plan rules.
+- that are determined medically necessary, and - that are listed in our plan's Benefits Chart (refer to Chapter 4 of your Member Handbook), and - that you get by following plan rules.

-If you get services that our plan does not cover, you pay the full cost yourself.
+If you get services that our plan does not cover, you pay the full cost yourself, unless it is covered by another Medi-Cal program outside our plan.